TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-mfa-unable-to-sign-into-an-applications.md

 Resolve problems with the Sign-in Diagnostic using the following steps.
-This topic covers sign-in problems and account lockout related completing MFA, legacy authentication, or app passwords.
+This topic covers issues related to sign-in, account lockout, app passwords, and legacy authentication.

 ## **Recommended Steps**

 **To diagnose problems related to user sign-in:**

 1. Launch the [Sign-in Diagnostic](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/diagnose/symptomId/ms_aad_dxp_signin_caDiagnoseAndSolveSummarySymptom)
-2. Find the event to analyze by entering in the details you have about the user, application, time of sign-in, request Id, or correlation Id.
+2. Find the event you want to analyze by entering details you have about the user, application, time of sign-in, request ID, or correlation ID.
 3. Review the diagnostic results showing the details of what happened and what actions you can take to make changes (if any changes are needed).